-Sliders are kind of ubiquitous for game day.
+Speaking of which, sliders are kind of ubiquitous for game day.
 They’re fun, you can pick them up, they’re easy and you can make a bunch.
-Heck, make trays ahead and just pop them in the oven for 15 minutes as needed.
-And people love them.
+Heck, if you’re having a big party, make trays ahead, assembly-line style and just pop them in the oven for 15 minutes as needed.

 As far as what’s inside a Philly Cheesesteak Slider?
 There’s a lot of options, but with a dish like this that anyone can make, you’ll want yours to stand out, right?
 But you still want them to be cheesesteaks.
 And you’re gonna want to hear that these are the BEST Philly Cheesesteak Sliders anyone has ever made or had.